SOURCE: NFU- Achieving Net Zero by 2040

 Tuesday 10th September, the NFU unveiled its vision of how British farming hopes to reach net zero greenhouse gas emissions by 2040.

-The NFU's new report, Achieving Net Zero, outlines how the though goal of reaching net zero greenhouse gas (GHG) emissions can be made possible across the whole of agriculture in England and Wales by 2040.
+The NFU's new report, Achieving Net Zero, outlines how the goal of reaching net zero greenhouse gas (GHG) emissions can be made possible across the whole of agriculture in England and Wales by 2040.
 This will be the agriclutural sectors' contribution to the UK’s ambition of net zero by 2050.

 Research shows that emissions from UK farms presently amount to 45.6 million tonnes of carbon dioxide (CO2) equivalent a year – about 1/10th of the UK's GHG emissions.
 But in stark contrast to the rest of the economy only 10 per cent of this is CO2.
-Around 40% is nitrous dioxide (N2O) and 50% is methane (CH4).
+Around 40% is nitrous oxide (N2O) and 50% is methane (CH4).

 WHY DO WE NEED TO ACT NOW?